Guillemdb/FractalAI/README.md

 - **General optimization**: Here you can find a [visual representation](http://entropicai.blogspot.com.es/2016/02/serious-fractal-optimizing.html?m=0) of how our algorithm explores the state space.

+## Other applications

+- **Physics**: Physics is basically a path finding problem, so our theory can be thought as a sort of non-equilibrium statistical mechanics.
+Given that our algorithm is surprisingly good at path finding, we wonder how well it can be applied to solve Feynman path integrals.
+ Conceptually, it is relatively simple to map some properties of a Swarm, to the properties of a wave function.
+ If you used something similar to our agent to move around the gaussian packets that are used when sampling integrals, maybe it would be easier to focus on regions with a meaningful contribution to the sum.

+- **Neural nets**: It is possible to use our theory to make Deep Learning more efficient, but this code release does not focus on models.
+                    For now, it should be pretty clear that using FAI instead of MCTS is worth trying.

+- **Evolutionary strategies**: The principles of the theory also allow to design evolutionary strategies for training DNN, using something conceptually similar to what [Uber](https://eng.uber.com/deep-neuroevolution/) did.
+  This is the way to go in case you want to solve Starcraft quickly without understanding the theory.
+  Using this method, guarantees that you will end up with something you cannot control.
+  If you try this in a properly scaled implementation without *perfect understanding*, a long term disaster is guaranteed.

+- **Economics**: Our theory allow us to quantify and model the *personality* and *irrationality* of an agent, and it has non-equilibrium risk-control mechanisms, I bet someone will think of an interesting application.

+- **Looks like Alien Math**: It is so weird that it almost qualifies as *"alien math"*.
+If you only knew this algorithm, you could pretty much arrive at the same conclusions as our current scientific knowledge arrives.
+ It is funny to think that Science without gradients is also possible.

 ## Conjectures on some of its properties